 Stop Premiere Pro’s Timeline from Snapping to the Playhead – Easy Fix!

-How to disable timeline scrolling in Premiere Pro, Stop timeline from following playhead Premiere Pro, Fix timeline snapping issue in Premiere Pro, Adjust playback scrolling settings in Premiere Pro, Premiere Pro playhead snapping fix, How to keep timeline static during playback in Premiere ProCutback, ai video editor, video editing tool, adobe premiere pro plugin, premiere pro hacks, premiere pro tips and tricks
+Premiere Pro timeline with clips misaligned around a playhead, illustrating timeline snapping behavior and how to disable it.isable timeline scrolling in Premiere Pro, Stop timeline from following playhead Premiere Pro, Fix timeline snapping issue in Premiere Pro, Adjust playback scrolling settings in Premiere Pro, Premiere Pro playhead snapping fix, How to keep timeline static during playback in Premiere ProCutback, ai video editor, video editing tool, adobe premiere pro plugin, premiere pro hacks, premiere pro tips and tricks

 Nothing is more frustrating than editing in Premiere Pro and finding that your timeline constantly snaps to the playhead when you hit play.
 This can especially be inconvenient when you’re trying to maintain control over your workspace.
 Luckily, we’ve got a simple fix for you today!
 Here’s how to turn off the timeline snapping to the playhead in Premiere Pro.